-Occupational Therapists enable individuals of all ages with physical and functional challenges to achieve as much independence as possible in their daily activities.
+Occupational therapists help people of all ages with physical and functional challenges to achieve as much independence as possible in their daily activities.

-We assist patients through the use of goal-oriented activities to evaluate and treat the daily living skills needed to fully function in their home, work and community.
-Occupational Therapy can be appropriate for various diagnoses, including brain injury, stroke, arthritis, amputations and work-related injuries.
+We help patients through the use of goal-oriented activities to evaluate and treat the daily living skills needed to fully function in their home, work and community.
+Occupational therapy can be appropriate for various diagnoses, including brain injury, stroke, arthritis, amputations and work-related injuries.

 Hand therapy is a specialized treatment that addresses injuries and conditions of the hand, wrist, elbow and shoulder.
 Hand therapists are uniquely trained to treat upper extremity conditions through advanced study.
 Our Certified Hand Therapist (CHT) works closely with physicians and clients to provide a continuum of care.

 Often a patient's occupational therapy plan of care includes the use of orthotics for the upper extremity or hand to help perform activities of daily living, or as a preparatory tool to enable a patient to regain functional abilities and range of motion.